Make-School-Courses/DS-1.1-Data-Analysis/ReadMe.md

 - No more than four excused absences (communicated in advance)
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
-- Pass the final exam (summative assessment)
+- Pass the final exam (summative assessment).
+The topics for final exam would be:
+1- Null hypothesis, the steps to accept or reject it 2- Statistical terms and meanings such as Z-distribution, CDF, SF, ...
+3- Histogram, density estimations
+4- Outlier detection
+5- Correlation

 ## Make School Policies